 Generating leads for business-to-business (B2B) companies is different from business to consumer (B2C) companies—in B2B, your lead generation efforts should have more focused messaging, more targeted audiences and a solid strategy.

-Today, we’re diving into B2B lead generation ideas that you can rely on to move mountains in 2018.
+Today, we’re diving into B2B lead generation strategies that you can rely on to move mountains in 2019.

-If you’re not yet familiar with lead generation, it’s the method or strategy used to attract target customers and collect their information in order to provide leads to sales.
+If you’re not yet familiar, B2B lead generation is the method or strategy used to attract target customers and collect their information in order to provide B2B sales leads.

 An important first step is deciding on whether your lead generation efforts should focus on quality or quantity (of leads).